October 09, 2020

 Know the signs of hypothermia

 · Hypothermia creeps up slowly.
-It occurs when the body’s core temperature drops below 37C, and can first present in swimmers as persistent shivering, reduced dexterity in hands, and difficulty using lips and tongue to speak.
+It occurs when the body’s core temperature drops below 37C, and can first present in swimmers as persistent shivering, feeling cold, and having low energy.

-· Particularly in winter, even these mild symptoms can be dangerous, as if you cannot use your hands to get dressed, or are shivering too hard to put your clothes on, or drink your tea, you risk getting even colder and increasing hypothermia symptoms.
+· It's really important to understand the dangers of being cold, even before reaching a hypothermic stage, as if your hands are too stiff to get dressed, or you are shivering too hard to put your clothes on, or drink your tea, you risk getting colder and increasing chances of hypothermia symptoms.

-· The best way to avoid the worst symptoms is to get out of the water before, or as soon as, you feel cold.
+· The best way to avoid this is to get out of the water before, or as soon as, you feel cold.
 You will learn to feel at what point this happens for you – and if you are wearing a watch you will be able to note your safe exposure time.

 For comprehensive information on hypothermia symptoms, prevention measures and remedies, check out the HSE’s Preventing Hypothermia guide.